scherbdmitry/scherbdmitry/README.md

 ### Hi there 👋

-🌱 I’m currently learning programming
+🌱 I’m currently learning programming \n
 👨‍💻 And I’m looking for new job opportunities

 This page is under development and will be updated in the future...